Millennium Hilton New York One UN Plaza: Hyatt operation

 The hotel hosted its first guests in early 1976, and it officially opened on June 8, 1976, as the United Nations Plaza Hotel.
-Due to a non-compete clause, Hyatt could not advertise the UN Plaza Hotel as being a Hyatt hotel, since the Hyatt brand was reserved for the nearby Hyatt Grand Central New York.
+Due to a non-compete clause, Hyatt could not advertise the UN Plaza Hotel as being a Hyatt hotel, since the Hyatt brand was reserved for the nearby Grand Hyatt New York.
 When the hotel opened, nightly rates ranged from $37 for a studio-sized room to $300 for a large suite.
 The United Nations Plaza Hotel, along with the Park Lane Hotel, was one of the few luxury hotels built in New York City during the 1970s.
 At the time, the number of hotel rooms in New York City had consistently declined since the mid-1960s, even though room-occupancy rates in the city's hotels were increasing.
 Although One United Nations Plaza was not subject to property taxes, the city government received a $500,000 payment in lieu of taxes from the UNDC every year.
 The hotel charged an 8 percent sales tax to all guests, even diplomats, who typically were exempt from paying sales tax.
 It largely served diplomats and businessmen during weekdays, and it was particularly crowded during United Nations General Assembly meetings.
 The United Nations Plaza Hotel offered discounts to attract guests during weekends.